DreamExpress/cs11dotnet7/README.md

 [Improvements & Errata - list of corrections](docs/errata)

-# C# 11 and .NET 7 - Modern Cross-Platform Development Fundamentals, Seventh Edition
+# C# 11 and .NET 7 - Modern Cross-Platform Development Fundamentals, Seventh Edition Test

 With every Packt book you get a DRM-free PDF version of that book at no cost.
 Submit your proof of purchase at the following link: https://packt.link/free-ebook/9781803237800